Rome airports delay business plan over tariff uncertainty

 The planned expansion would bring Fiumicino in line with other international airports such as Madrid, London and Singapore, and aid Italy’s competitiveness, according to ADR.

-The plan calls for two new runways and a near doubling of the airport’s area to 2,700 hectares, with a view to handling 55 million passengers by 2020 and 90 million to 100 million in 2044. ($1 = 0.7669 euros) (Reporting By Silvia Aloisi; Editing by Maureen Bavdek)
+The plan calls for two new runways and a near doubling of the airport’s area to 2,700 hectares, with a view to handling 55 million passengers by 2020 and 90 million to 100 million in 2044.
+(Reporting By Silvia Aloisi; Editing by Maureen Bavdek)